Not Working

 A false sense of hope, it turns out.
 Because very few people engaged with the device over the next few weeks:

-• Not when I took advantage of a Google Adwords promotion and used a coupon code to purchase $100 worth of Google Adwords.
+• Not when you took advantage of a Google Adwords promotion and used a coupon code to purchase $100 worth of Google Adwords.

-• Not when I promoted a Twitter post about the game.
+• Not when you promoted a Twitter post about the game.

-• Not when I promoted a similar Facebook post.
+• Not when you promoted a similar Facebook post.

-Was I way out of my league?
-Apparently I didn't understand game design, retail marketing, or online advertising.
+Were you way out of your league?
+Apparently you didn't understand game design, retail marketing, or online advertising.

-I felt like one of the felled Colonists in my Fun Pak (above).
+You felt like one of the felled colonists in my Fun Pak (above).

 It didn't get any better.
-About a month after I dropped off a starter supply of twenty Fun Paks, I stopped by the Taza Chocolate Bar to check how many they had left.
+About a month after you dropped off a starter supply of twenty Fun Paks, you stopped by the Taza Chocolate Bar to check how many they had left.

 "I’ve got just three here," the helpful young woman at the Taza counter said, rummaging around.